Department of Diagnostic Sciences: Programs

 - If the applicant has taken National Board Dental Examination (Part I and II) and/or the Graduate Record Examination (GRE), those scores will enable us to further evaluate the applicant.

 Place the application, curriculum vitae, personal statement, academic records and transcripts, letters of recommendation, and the application fee in one envelope.
-Mail to the University of Pittsburgh School of Dental Medicine, Department of Diagnostic Sciences, Attention: Jody Bell, G121 Salk Hall Annex, 3501 Terrace Street, Pittsburgh, PA 15261.
+Mail to the University of Pittsburgh School of Dental Medicine, Department of Diagnostic Sciences, Attention: Department Administrator, G121 Salk Hall Annex, 3501 Terrace Street, Pittsburgh, PA 15261.
 Incomplete applications will not be processed.
 All materials submitted for consideration become the property of the University of Pittsburgh School of Dental Medicine, and will not be returned to the applicant for any reason.

 Application Deadline: Application deadline is October 1.
 Applications received at a later date will not be reviewed.
 As soon as a completed application is received, the applicant will be notified.
 The program's admissions committee will review the applicant’s credentials.
 Those applicants whose credentials are deemed adequate will be invited for a personal interview.